Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 How to Figure Out if Solar Panels are Worth It in Tennessee

 Solar panels will save most Tennessee homeowners quite a bit of money over time, but they aren’t ideal for everyone.
-Below are some factors to consider that affect whether or not going solar is cost-effective for your home.
+Below are some factors to consider that affect whether or not going solar is profitable for your home.

 What’s Your Home Electricity Consumption?

 First, looking at your average monthly energy consumption can be a good solar viability indicator.
 Since solar panels save money by reducing your energy bills, they will be more valuable for homes with higher energy usage.
-A standard benchmark for solar panels being cost-effective is at least 500 kWh of electricity used each month.
+A standard benchmark for solar panels being profitable is at least 500 kWh of electricity used each month.
 The average Tennessee home uses about 1,168 kWh, which is more than double the cutoff for solar viability.
 As such, most homeowners will see substantial savings from going solar.
 Plus, energy usage in Tennessee is the second-highest in the entire country, which means installing solar will be more valuable in Tennessee than in almost every other state in terms of electricity consumption.

 How Much Is It To Go Solar in Tennessee?

 The price of solar panels in Tennessee is around $2.49 per watt, which is well below the national average of $2.66.
 This makes Tennessee the third most affordable state in the country for photovoltaic (PV) equipment, meaning your money goes further in Tennessee than in most other states.
-The average home in the area needs a 12-kW system to offset electric costs, which is above-average and totals around $22,111 overall after the federal tax credit.
+The average home in the area needs a 12-kW system to offset electric rates, which is above-average and totals around $20,916 overall after the federal tax credit.
 Not only are solar panels more affordable per watt than in most other states, but they also provide more value in Tennessee than in the rest of the country.
-Solar panels are most cost-effective where energy prices or energy usage are high.
+Solar panels are most profitable where energy prices or energy usage are high.
 Although electricity rates are below average, energy consumption is well above average.
 As such, most Tennesseans are great candidates for solar conversion.

 What’s the Payback Period for Solar in Tennessee?